ArthurShen8118/Bank_Customer_Churn_Analytics/README.md

 All the dependencies and required libraries are included in the file <code>requirements.txt</code> [See here](https://github.com/chandrikadeb7/Face-Mask-Detection/blob/master/requirements.txt)

 ## Features
-A method to use the dataset from Kaggle to train the predication model by Artificial Neural Network.
+A method to use the dataset from Kaggle to train the prediction model by Artificial Neural Network.
 Also, we use the test_dataset splited from dataset to do the test and get the good result.

 ## Results
 #### Accuracy: 0.8435